Endangered shark meat is being mislabeled and sold in the US

 Deep fake

 The shark meat industry is worth approximately $2.6 billion and involves more than 200 countries and territories, according to a 2021 report by the World Wildlife Fund.
-There are over 20 species of sharks that fisherman in the U.S. are forbidden from catching because of their potential for extinction.
+There are more than 20 species of sharks that fishermen in the U.S. are forbidden from catching because of the potential for extinction.
 However, “traceability is one of the biggest challenges facing the global shark meat trade,” said Forbes.
 Shark products can “change hands multiple times and cross several borders,” making it “easy for illegally caught sharks or those from unsustainable fisheries to enter the supply chain.”

 The Week